-We have audited the Gerald R. Ford International Airport Authority's (the "Authority") compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended December 31, 2020.
-In addition, we audited compliance with the applicable requirements described in the Passenger Facility Charge Audit Guide for Public Agencies, issued by the Federal Aviation Administration, for the year ended December 31, 2020.
+We have audited the Gerald R. Ford International Airport Authority's (the "Authority") compliance with the types of compliance requirements identified as subject to audit in the Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended December 31, 2021.
 The Authority's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-The Authority's passenger facility charge program is identified in the schedule of passenger facility charges.
+In addition, we audited compliance with the applicable requirements described in the Passenger Facility Charge Audit Guide for Public Agencies, issued by the Federal Aviation Administration and the requirements in 14 CFR 158.63 (collectively, the "Guide"), for the year ended December 31, 2021.
+The passenger facility charge program is identified in the schedule of passenger facility charges.